CMWolfe922/web-scraper/README.md

 ---

-### aa-meetings.com xpath selectors:
+### aa-meetings.com xpath selectors

 - xpath to select all the state links: //div[@class="col-md-3 col-6 single-item"]/a

 ---

-# CREATING A CRAWLER:
+## CREATING A CRAWLER

 - To do this I will first make a basic crawler for wikipedia.
   - Create the spider by calling `scrapy genspider wikipedia en.wikipedia.org`

 1. First, we will extend scrapy's CrawlSpider class:

    - To do this we have to import CrawlSpider from scrapy.spiders and import Rule

 ```sh
 import scrapy